SerhiiButryk/AndroidSamples/README.md

     - Using looper and handler to implement a thread with message queue

+- **'PersonContactsSample'** app sample demonstrates:

+    - Using navigation to work with view model which is scoped to navigation graph

 The list is going to be updated and extended.